-Nominate a peer for the Kramer Award and the Emerging Environmental Professional Award - annually issued - nominations due each February for a Spring award announcement
+Nominate a peer for the Kramer Award and the Emerging Environmental Professional Award - annually issued - nominations due each Spring.

 Dr. Richard J. Kramer, CEP Memorial Award for Environmental Excellence